 - Pattern of economic growth and development

-- Theory of economic growth
+- Theory of economic growth and development

-- Population, immigration and colonisation
+- Population, immigration and welfare

-- Inequity and poverty
+- Inequality and poverty

 - Agriculture, environment and sustainability

-- Macro economic policies for development
+- Macroeconomic reforms and policies for growth and development

 Case Study / Problem Based Learning: Case Studies